-"I will do everything I can to stand up, speak out and act, so that one day my fellow survivors of domestic abuse can wake up with that ray of hope White Ribbon Australia helped me find," Della, survivor.
+"I will do everything I can to stand up, speak out and act, so that one day my fellow survivors of domestic abuse can wake up with that ray of hope White Ribbon Australia helped me find," keynote speaker and survivor.

 It takes courage and a real desire to make a difference to stand before an audience of more than 100 people and share your personal story of domestic abuse.

-At yesterday's #StandUpSpeakOutandAct High Tea to mark the first six months of White Ribbon Australia's new chapter under the custodianship of Communicare, that's exactly what Della did.
+At yesterday's #StandUpSpeakOutandAct High Tea to mark the first six months of White Ribbon Australia's new chapter under the custodianship of Communicare, that's exactly what our keynote speaker did.

-She shared a story of a controlling, violent husband, who not only physically and sexually assaulted her, but also threatened to have her deported - without her daughter - if she dared go to police.
+She shared her account of a controlling, violent husband, who not only physically and sexually assaulted her, but also threatened to have her deported - without her daughter - if she dared go to police.
 "They won't believe you," was his constant mantra.

-When she finally ran away after calling triple-zero one night, she did so literally.
-And when she couldn't run any further, she curled up into a ball by the side of the road and waited for the police.
+She told the audience that when she finally ran away after calling triple-zero one night, she did so literally, and when she couldn't run any further, she curled up into a ball by the side of the road and waited for the police.
 They came, but her journey was far from over.

-This was what Della asked of the audience.
+This was what she asked of the audience.
 "I need everyone in this room to believe us survivors when we tell you we need help," she said.

 The High Tea, held at Frasers in Kings Park and sponsored by Westpac, was an opportunity to unravel what this new chapter in the history of White Ribbon Australia will look like.